 How do I enroll?

-Register online, in person, by fax, mail or touch-tone phone.
+Register online, in person, by fax, or mail.
 Use certificate code CE.
 Visit www.aacc.edu/noncredit for details.

 Visit www.aacc.edu/it for more information about IT certifications, continuing education and noncredit computer technology courses.